- Capital University Law School, J.D., 1998, summa cum laude

 - Inventing U.S. Patent Nos.
 5,941,230 (principal) and 6,112,741

-Allen is a frequent lecturer on construction litigation and architect/engineer liability, and is an Adjunct Professor at Capital University Law School where he team-teaches products liability with Professor Stanton G. Darling II.
+Allen is a frequent lecturer on engineering and autonomous vehicle ethics, construction law, and architect/engineer liability, and was an Adjunct Professor at Capital University Law School where he team-taught products liability with Professor Stanton G. Darling II.

-Allen received his J.D. summa cum laude from Capital University Law School where he was a member of the Order of the Curia, the Order of the Barrister, and the National Moot Court team.
-Allen was also a member of the Capital University Law Review.
-He received his M.S from The Ohio State University, publishing his thesis on applying artificial intelligence methods to energy conservation.
+Allen received his J.D. summa cum laude from Capital University Law School where he was a member of the Order of the Curia, the Order of the Barrister, the National Moot Court team, and the Capital University Law Review.
+He received his M.S. from The Ohio State University, publishing his thesis on applying artificial intelligence methods to energy conservation.
 He received his B.S. magna cum laude from the University of Cincinnati where he was Tau Beta Pi and Pi Tau Sigma.

 Allen externed for the Honorable Alan E. Norris, U.S. Court of Appeals for the Sixth Circuit.